-The Association for Episcopal Deacons (AED) has defined the competencies deacons need for their ministry.
+The Association for Episcopal Deacons (AED) defined competencies to prepare new deacons for ministry and satisfy Canonical requirements.
 Bexley Seabury’s program is designed to ensure each participant can demonstrate these competencies as well as meet diocesan expectations and attain personal aspirations.
 The process helps each person form a diaconal identity, build skills, and expand knowledge for their particular ministry.
 It also inspires lifelong, life-wide, and life-deep learning.

 Three mentors ensure educational, denominational, and vocational perspectives are integrated as they guide and assess learners through asynchronous and hybrid (synchronous & asynchronous) learning experiences.